uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Installing Linux in a Windows Virtual Machine.md

 3. Dual Boot Windows and Linux
 ___
 ## First Step: Download your Linux Distribution
 The example distribution for this tutorial is Ubuntu 20.04.3 LTS.
-LTS means 'Long Term Support', which basically means that, throughout the lifetime of this particular version the Linux distro, the company is commited to releasing upgrades, security patches, and generally supporting the OS.
+LTS means 'Long Term Support', which basically means that, throughout the lifetime of this particular version of the Linux distro, the company is commited to releasing upgrades, security patches, and generally supporting the OS.

 Ubuntu is the most commonly downloaded Linux distro.
 It also has the most similar interface to Windows.
 It is a mature flavor of Linux, and Cannonical offers users a lot of support and resources.
 Download [Ubuntu 20.04.3 LTS](https://ubuntu.com/download/desktop/thank-you?version=22.04.1&architecture=amd64).